easy30/easy-sync/README.md

 ![demoͼ](docs/images/main.png)

 # How does it work?
+There two kinds of tasks.
-Binlog Task: Read binlog and send different tables' data to different kafka topics.
+Binlog Task- Read binlog and send different tables' data to different kafka topics.
-Elasticsearch Task: Each task read own kafka topic and write data to elasticsearch.
+Elasticsearch Task- Each task read own kafka topic and write data to elasticsearch.

 ![system](docs/images/system.png)